Meet Patryk Cichoń, Contec’s sales director

 Rise of new tires: more waste

 Transportation including air flights accounts for 95% of tires, while agriculture uses 5%.
 In 2021, 75.8 million new cars were sold globally, with imports to the EU accounting for 18.3% of the trade.
 Car production will reach 98.9 million by 2025.
-In 2020, the EU had 294 million passenger cars and 41 million trucks.
+In 2020, the EU had 294 million passenger cars and 41 million trucks – and in December 2022, new car registrations in the EU expanded by 12.8%.
 And worldwide, by 2040 we will have 2 billion cars and 790 million trucks.
 With new car production increasing, it’s obvious that the ELT waste problem will not go away anytime soon.

 Tire market statistics